hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [19:22:02](#1XfC-R6gxe9TpRtI0mwikzrXuVfVlIcbuVld08qpWG0) <hiiamboris (NOT THIS ONE)>:
 > He gave you the source, the rest is an exercise for the reader.

-Ellipse/circle works, triangle/line doesn't  Ì†ΩÌ∏â
+Ellipse/circle works, triangle/line doesn't  üòâ
 Looks like WIP